-Across market segments, we consider all joint news distributions that are symmetric and consistent with the marginal news distributions that solve the above problem (hereafter \emph{$c$-consistency}).
-As in Section \ref{sec_general}, we can represent a joint news distribution by its matrix form and define the $c$-consistency of the news configuration.
-This exercise is omitted for brevity.
+Across market segments, we consider all joint signal distributions that are symmetric and consistent with the marginal signal distributions that solve the above problem (hereinafter, \emph{$c$-consistency}).
+As in Appendix \ref{sec_general}, we can represent a joint signal distribution by its matrix form and define the $c$-consistency of the configuration matrix.
+The exercise is omitted to for brevity's sake.

 We examine the policy polarization effect of introducing perfect competition between infomediaries.
-To facilitate comparison between monopolistic personalized news, we redefine $p$-consistency by first forming market segments using functions $m$ and $\rho$ and then restricting the same type of voters to receiving the same voting recommendation.
-By Lemma \ref{lem_coalition}, equilibrium policies are fully determined by (1) $\mathcal{S} \in \left\{c,p\right\}$, which pins down marginal news distributions, (2) the news configuration $\bm{\chi}$, and (3) population functions $m$ and $\rho$.
-Hereafter we shall use $\mathcal{E}^{\mathcal{S}, \bm{\chi}, m,\rho}$ to denote the equilibrium policy set and $a^{\mathcal{S}, \bm{\chi}, m,\rho}$ to denote policy polarization.
+To facilitate comparison with the monopolistic personalized case, we redefine $p$-consistency by first forming market segments using functions $m$ and $\rho$, and then restricting voters of the same type to receiving the same voting recommendation.
+By Theorem \ref{thm_general_main}, equilibrium policies are fully determined by (i) $\mathcal{S} \in \left\{c,p\right\}$, which pins down marginal signal distributions, (ii) the configuration matrix $\bm{\chi}$, and (iii) population functions $m$ and $\rho$.
+Hereinafter we shall use $\mathcal{E}^{\mathcal{S}, \bm{\chi}, m,\rho}$ to denote the equilibrium policy set and $a^{\mathcal{S}, \bm{\chi}, m,\rho}$ to denote policy polarization.